Skip to main content

 • complete the detailed design for the project and incorporate the remedial works on Glenvar Road completed in October 2023

-• consider internal reviews and audits of the design
+• internal reviews and audits of the design

 • share the current designs for the project (with certain areas still under review) to keep the community informed on the project and outline changes

-• contact neighbouring landowners about temporary occupation required during construction and share disruption details with the community
+• contact neighbouring landowners about the project, changes to residential access, temporary occupation required during construction and to share disruption details expected with the community

 • apply for and get consents